 Don’t get it wrong, and you can still use either scanner even if you’re a professional mechanic.
 However, you won’t get high-end stuff like ECU coding and programming.

-- Vehicle compatibility: will the scan tool work on your car?
-Which vehicle makes and models can you use the scan tool on?
+- Vehicle compatibility: Will the scan tool work on your car?
+On which vehicle makes and models can you use the scan tool?

-- Extras: what kind of warranty does the device come with?
+- Extras: What kind of warranty with which the device comes?
 Are there any additional functions that give it an edge over the other two?